firavoyage/blogging/projects.md

 ### `shelf`

-> the elegance of a bookshelf
+> elegance of the bookshelf

 - source
   - from search engines and user script